AXErunners/axe/doc/README.md

 ### OS X

-Drag AXE-Qt to your applications folder, and then run AXE-Qt.
+Drag Axe-Qt to your applications folder, and then run Axe-Qt.

 ### Need Help?